For FAU Football Season Tickets Call 1-866-FAU-Owls

 Hometown: Canton, Ohio

-Education: Bachelor of Arts, Communications, John Carroll 2006; Master of Science, Sport Science & Coaching, Akron 2008, Masters of Education, Educational Leadership and Policy Studies, Iowa State, 2011
+Education: Bachelor of Arts, Communications, John Carroll 2006; Master of Science, Sport Science a Coaching, Akron 2008, Masters of Education, Educational Leadership and Policy Studies, Iowa State, 2011

 Marital Status: Wife, Grace